WalterZWang/SBCL-Temp-Repo/README.md

 # SBCL-Temp-Repo
-This is a template repo for new projects within HKUST Smart Building and Construction Lab, especially when you need to coordinate with others.
+This is a template repo for new projects within HKUST Smart Building and Construction Lab, especially when you need to work together with others.
+You are REQUIRED to use Github for code sharing, co-development, and project management.

 You are suggested to use this template to create a new repository for your project.
 [Here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) is how.